Single Parent's Guide to Online Support Groups and How to Reduce Common Stressors

 Author Mandy Hale described single parenthood as requiring "four arms, four legs, four eyes, two hearts, and double the love."

-Below we discuss the everyday hardships single parents endure to look after their kids.
+Below, we discuss the everyday hardships single parents endure when looking after their kids.

 Visitation and custody disputes